Sports Medicine/Athletic Training

 About Miss Preline…

 Preline received her Athletic Training Degree (B.S. in Athletic Training) from California State University, Northridge in 2017 and her Master’s Degree in Post-Professional Athletic Training from Fresno Pacific University in 2020.
 She has worked with numerous athletes in different athletic levels and job settings including Pasadena City College, El Camino College, USC, Pasadena High School, Bishop Alemany High School, FedEx, and King’s Hawaiian Bakery.
-She is currently employed by Providence Health & Services to provide athletic training services for our Kennedy Cougar athletes.
+She is currently employed by Providence Health & Services to provide athletic training services for our Kennedy Golden Cougar Athletes.

-Miss Preline’s role with our Kennedy Cougars is to provide the best health care possible for our student-athletes in order to succeed in sports and in life.
+Miss Preline’s role with our Kennedy Golden Cougars is to provide the best health care possible for our student-athletes in order to succeed in sports and in life.
 In addition to our athletic trainer, Dr. Aneet Toor, MD, serves as our Kennedy Team Physician.